About Us

 Profile:

-Ms. Melissa Carrasco is a Licensed Professional Counselor and has been a lifelong resident of El Paso, Texas.
-She has experience in working with the Geriatric Community, Adults, Children and Adolescents in many areas, including Autistic/Sensory Integration.
-She has worked in Private Practice, and both inpatient and outpatient environments at the El Paso Psychiatric Center and Atlantis Health Services, respectively.
-Ms. Carrasco is currently on her sixth year as a volunteer with Ysleta School District and most recently joined the Texas Tech Health Science Center at El Paso to work with Children and Adolescents as part of the TCHATT program.
+Melissa Carrasco is a licensed professional counselor and has been a lifelong resident of El Paso, Texas.
+She has experience in working with the geriatric community, adults, and children and adolescents in many areas, including autistic/sensory integration.
+She has worked in private practice, and in inpatient and outpatient environments at the El Paso Psychiatric Center and Atlantis Health Services, respectively.
+Carrasco is currently on her sixth year as a volunteer with the Ysleta Independent School District and most recently joined Texas Tech University Health Sciences Center El Paso to work with children and adolescents as part of the Texas Child Health Access through Telemedicine (TCHATT) program.

 Contact Information